 The dual-messaging approach creates an interesting user experience challenge.
 Traditional DMs now appear under an "unencrypted" tab within the chat menu, making the security distinction explicit.
 This design choice forces users to consciously choose between convenience and privacy for each conversation—a decision that could reshape how X's 500+ million monthly users think about digital communications.

 Industry observers note the broader implications for platform competition.
 While WhatsApp has offered end-to-end encryption by default since 2016, and Telegram provides encrypted "Secret Chats," most major social platforms still rely on unencrypted messaging systems.
-X's push into encrypted territory could pressure competitors like and to accelerate their own privacy initiatives.
+X's push into encrypted territory could pressure competitors like Instagram and TikTok to accelerate their own privacy initiatives.